buckbaskin/formak/docs/designs/innovation_filtering.md

 revisit it (and test it more) if I find that it isn't working as intended.

 Beware the forest of refactoring.

+## 2023-09-19

+The second aspect of this design around model selection was dropped in favor of completing the innovation filtering portion of the design.
+Model selection integration will be revisited in a future design.